 Ransomware is the driving force behind our reasoning.
 If you get hit by a successful attack, every second that your systems are down is painful.
 Costly, too, to the tune of $5,600 a minute according to Gartner.
 That may be enough motivation for most IT pros.
 But the most glaring problem with the traditional 3-2-1 backup rule is that your backups could become compromised, too, and you might not be able to recover your data at all.
 That might also force you to turn to slow backup systems for recovery, which may make it impossible for you to meet your recovery time objective (RTO) and recovery point objective (RPO).

 Traditional 3-2-1: Impeding Recovery

-Let’s take a look at what the 3-2-1 rule entails.
+Let’s take a look at what the traditional 3-2-1 rule entails.
 In essence, it recommends that you keep at least three copies of your data.
 Store two of those copies on separate media and store at least one additional copy at an offsite location.
 While it sounds like having two copies onsite means you automatically have quick access to your backup if your primary storage fails, that may not be always the case.
 What happens when disaster strikes and takes both of your onsite devices down?
 And if ransomware gets into an admin’s system it can spread like wildfire and even infect your secondary storage.
 These scenarios happen all the time.

 As mentioned above, in the traditional 3-2-1 rule the “2” refers to the number of media types (or devices) you should use onsite.
 That’s because it’s important to keep your backups as close to your endpoints as possible so your data can be retrieved as quickly as possible if disaster strikes.
 The last thing you want to worry about is latency or access.
-As an added layer of security, one of those backup locations should be offsite, or at least off-network.
+As an added layer of security, the “1” in 3-2-1 says that one of those backup locations should be in the cloud or secure storage.

-100% Business Continuity
+Focus On Business Continuity